brewlabs/sendpress/readme.txt

 = 1.20.1.7 - 2020.1.7 =
 * update sync to use custom field on user
-* update link tracking to allow not tracking of pdf
+* update link tracking to allow not tracking of pdf ( PRO )
+* html form submit not getting first and last name
-*
+* fix error with customizer

 = 1.10.9.23 - 2019.9.23 =
 * remove debug log